worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/surveycto-encryption-guidelines.md

 # DIME Analytics - Data Security Guides - SurveyCTO Encryption

-[SurveyCTO](https://www.surveycto.com/) is a data collection software and service built on the open source tool ODK (add link).
+[SurveyCTO](https://www.surveycto.com/) is a data collection software and service built on the open source tool [ODK](https://opendatakit.org/).
 Any time you collect data that includes confidential data you must encrypt your data.
 The most common reason that data is confidential is that it include personal identifiers such as names.
-SurveyCTO automatically encrypts your data _in transit_  (link wiki) but to properly protect your data you also need to encrypt your data _at rest_ (link wiki).
+SurveyCTO automatically encrypts your data [in transit](https://dimewiki.worldbank.org/wiki/Encryption#Encryption_in_Transit) but to properly protect your data you also need to encrypt your data [at rest](https://dimewiki.worldbank.org/wiki/Encryption#Encryption_at_Rest).
 **Encryption-in-transit** can be done properly without any input from the user and that is why this is automatic.
 Proper **encryption-at-rest** is never automatic as the user may be the only one that has access to the decryption key.
 That is why encryption at rest is not automatic and not enabled by default.